cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DEPLOYMENT_GUIDE.md

 **For All Deployments:**
 - [ ] Microsoft 365 admin access (Global Administrator role)
-- [ ] Azure Government (GCC High) subscription with billing enabled
+- [ ] Azure Commercial subscription with billing enabled
 - [ ] Domain name (optional but recommended)
 - [ ] Credit card for Azure services